 - The body’s cells become less affected by insulin.

 - This resistance initially causes the pancreas to secrete more insulin, in order to maintain safe blood sugar levels.

 - The pancreas becomes unable to maintain the release of extra insulin to compensate for the cells’ increasing resistance.

 - Consistently high levels of blood glucose develop, progressing into prediabetes and type 2 diabetes if a person does not adopt management strategies and receive treatment.

 Insulin resistance does not usually present symptoms until diabetes develops.
-The CDC report that 90 percent of people with prediabetes are not aware that they have the condition.
+The CDC report that

 Insulin resistance can also lead to the following health issues: